MdFarhanRaja/AdvanceWidgets/README.md

 # AdvanceWidgets
-Customized views like TextView, Edittext, Layouts,RoundImageView, Zoom ImageView etc.
+Customized views like TextView, Edittext, Layouts, RoundImageView, Zoom ImageView etc.

 How to
 To get a Git project into your build: